-The Company constituted the audit, risk and compliance committee on 15 November 2016.
-Members of the committee are formally nominated by the board and ratified by the shareholders at the next annual general meeting.
-Members of the audit, risk and compliance committee were all independent non-executive directors of the Company.
-The composition of the committee and the attendance at meetings by its members are set out below:
+The Company constituted the Committee on 15 November 2016.
+Members of the Committee are formally nominated by the board and ratified by the shareholders at the next annual general meeting.
+Members of the Committee were all independent non-executive directors of the Company.
+The composition of the Committee and the attendance at meetings by its members are set out below:

 Members Attendance

 Grant Gelink 2/2

-Edward Pitsi 2/2
+Edward Pitsi 1/2

 Belinda Mapongwana 2/2